Handbook of Convergence Theorems for (Stochastic) Gradient Methods

-and it is an exercise to verify that this is exactly equal to $\nabla f(x)$. \end{definition} Mini-batching makes better use of parallel computational resources and it also speeds-up the convergence of \tref{Algo:Stochastic GD}, as we show next.
+Mini-batching makes better use of parallel computational resources and it can also improve the complexity of \tref{Algo:Stochastic GD}, as we show next.
 To do so, we will need the same central tools than for \tref{Algo:Stochastic GD}, that is the notions of gradient noise, of expected smoothness, and a variance transfer lemma.

 \begin{definition} Let Assumption \tref{Ass:SGD sum of smooth} hold, and let $b \in \{1,\dots,n\}$.
 We define the \textbf{minbatch gradient noise} as

 where $B$ is sampled according to Definition~\ref{R:minibatch random batches}. \end{definition}